SoftUni-Internal/interactive-content/EN/09-Design-Patterns/01-Creational-Patterns.md

 The copied object acts as a prototype and contains the information of the actual object.

-Instead of using the `new` keyword we can use `clone()` method.
+Instead of using the `new` keyword, we can use `clone()` method.

-We can add or remove objects at runtime using prototype pattern.
+We can add or remove objects at runtime using the prototype pattern.

 [image assetsSrc="Design-Patterns.png" /]